Skip to main content

 Climate Imperative Foundation, Donor FAQ

-CEO/officer compensation for Climate Imperative Foundation is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Climate Imperative Foundation is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Climate Imperative Foundation reported $206.7M in annual revenue and $271.0M in total expenses for filing year 2023.
 The organization holds $188.7M in total assets.